 Second: You have the right to remain silent.
 In order to take a plea, you must waive that right.

 At trial, you have the right to remain silent.
-If you take a plea, the judge will ask you to waive that right and to admit to certain facts that make up the elements of the crime.
-The judge needs to make certain that you actually committed the crime you are pleading to, and so you will have to admit to committing that crime.
+If you take a plea, the judge will ask you to waive that right and to admit to certain facts that make up the elements of DWAI.
+The judge needs to make certain that you actually committed DWAI, and so you will have to admit to committing that violation.
 (More on this in a minute.)
 If you want to take a plea offer, you must give up your right to remain silent.
+Do you understand that right?

 Third: You have the right to know what the hell is going on.